pnderitu/DUK_Automated_Curation/README.md

 monitored metric improves (*val_AUC for single-output models, otherwise val_loss*).
 Note, initially the encoder weights (EfficientNet-V1-B0) are frozen until early stop criteria are reached then the whole model is trained.

-**test**: Training mode will load the csv and return confusion matrices and ROC curves for the label_column +/- aux_column and save the resulting figure.
+**test**: Test mode will load the csv and return confusion matrices, ROC and precision-recall curves for the label_column +/- aux_column and save the resulting figure.

 **Predict**: Predict mode will load the csv and return predictions for binary labels or the argmax index for